Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-Basically, I look forward teaching these three important points:
+Basically, I look forward to teaching these three important points:

-- that calm behaviors unlock a world of of rewards
+- That calm behaviors unlock a world of rewards.

 - That frustrated behaviors don't unlock rewards.

-- that by waiting and not getting a reward right away, there are far off more and better rewards.
+- That by waiting and not getting a reward right away, there are far more and better rewards.